Executive Platinum upgrade strategy

 Midweek departures (Tuesday, Wednesday) and shoulder seasons typically have more upgrade space than Friday afternoon departures or holiday periods.
 If your travel dates are flexible, shifting by a day or two can dramatically improve your upgrade odds.

-Use the route explorer to compare
+Use the route map to compare

-2LNR's route explorer shows you route-level data including aircraft type, frequency, and connections.
+2LNR's route map shows you route-level data including aircraft type, frequency, and connections.
 Use it to compare routing options and choose itineraries through hubs and on equipment that gives you the best upgrade probability.

 Upgrade inventory is not static.
 AA's revenue management system continuously adjusts seat allocations.
 Understanding the typical patterns helps you know when to check and when to wait.